 You’ve Got Mail — and Clean Air

 Forget Amazon delivery, it could be the humble, dependable US Postal Service that ushers us all into the electric future.
-Along with 200 billion pieces of mail a year, electric postal service trucks could also deliver clean air benefits to every neighborhood – that is, if the postmaster will change course after popular outcry to go electric.
+Along with 200 billion pieces of mail a year, electric USPS trucks could also deliver clean air benefits to every neighborhood – that is, if the postmaster will change course after popular outcry to go electric.

 The proposed design got a lot of attention and some laughs for the way it looks (if you squint your eyes, you can just make out Donald Duck’s face), but it should have been lambasted for something far more sinister in its design: 90 percent of the trucks Postmaster General Luis DeJoy wants to buy burn fossil fuels and have a worse fuel economy than a Ford F-150.

 Mail trucks run for decades upon decades – meaning that they could either deliver clean air with zero emissions technology, or dim our climate future and harm our lungs long enough to impact several generations of Americans.